qdingqim/Pac-mo/docs/final.md

 ### Consistency Check
 __- Forced Straight Movement:__

 The reason why we are using consistency check is to ensure that the agent is not trapped by negative rewards so that the q value can be updated.
-Since if the agent meets a monster somewhere, there would be a negative q_value in that cell, which makes an obstacle for agent.
-However, there might be an another moment where monster is actually far away from this cell, while the agent is still afraid to cross the cell due to the negative q_value, which makes the agent kind of "stupid".
+Since if the agent meets a monster somewhere, there would be a relatively small q_value in that cell due to negative rewards, which makes an obstacle for agent.
+In fact, there might be an another moment where monster is actually far away from this cell, while the agent is still afraid to cross the cell due to the negative q_value, which makes the agent kind of "stupid".
 We call it time dependency here.

-Therefore we are detecting the distance between the monster and the player every movement.
-If the distance between the monster and the player is not the safe distance, then the agent turns around to avoid the monster.
-However sometimes this q_value is not reliable because of time dependency.
-Therefore we are detecting the distance between players and monsters all the time: if agent is facing the monster, he turns around; if the cell in front of the agent has negative value, while there actually is no monster in front of him, the agent still goes forward so that the q_value of the following cell's could be updated.
+Therefore, the statement forces the agent to go to the same direction as its last direction from its last location __if and only if__ the last and the current q_value of the last direction for each cell is greater than or equal to zero.
+This mechanism forces the player to go straight in discovered paths.
+Otherwise, the player selects next direction based on the maximum value on the q_table or select some random path.

 |![Alt Text](https://github.com/qdingqim/Pac-mo/raw/master/docs/final_deco/meet.png)|![Alt Text](https://github.com/qdingqim/Pac-mo/raw/master/docs//decos/blank.jpg)|![Alt Text](https://github.com/qdingqim/Pac-mo/raw/master/docs/final_deco/non_meet.png)|![Alt Text](https://github.com/qdingqim/Pac-mo/raw/master/docs//decos/blank.jpg)|![Alt Text](https://github.com/qdingqim/Pac-mo/raw/master/docs/final_deco/forcego.png)|
 ```python